sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 By default all the loaded audios are marked as `selectedAudios` and these can be controlled by `play`, `pause`, `stop` and `reset` methods.

-The `setSettings` method accept the two arguments (`settings` and `identifiers`).
+The `setSettings` method accepts the two arguments (`settings` and `identifiers`).
 Both the parameters are optional.

-`settings` is an object where key represents the setting name and value represents its value.
+`settings` is an object where the key represents the setting name and the value represents its value.

-`identifiers` is an array of audio `identifier`.
+The `identifiers` is an array of audio `identifiers`.
 If `idetifiers` are provided only those audios are marked as `selectedAudios`.

 settings will be applied on `selectedAudios`.